 There are two types of people in the world when it comes to their vehicles: preventative people and reactive people.

-You would expect a brand-new car to be flawless when you take it off the lot.
-However, that’s just not the case.
-Most cars sit on dealership lots for days, weeks, months, possibly years before being sold and get beaten by the weather.
-The less-than-proficient dealership detailers don’t help, either.
-But regardless, a detail that incorporates a wash and wax is the perfect first step.
+Regardless, incorporating a wash and wax is the perfect first step.
 Adding a buff would be better for many cars that come with swirls.
 But the BEST final step would be to add a clear bra to the car.
-If you own a black or other dark painted car, this is almost a non-option.
+If you own a black or other dark-painted vehicle, this is almost a non-option.

-Paint Protection Film
+What Is Paint Protection Film (Clear Bra)?

-Paint Protection Films (PPFs) are typically made of multi-layer polyurethane material with an automotive-grade clear coat on top.
 These films are transparent and serve a single purpose: to act as a protective barrier between your car’s paint and the elements.
 While you may have heard them called “clear bras,” it’s important to note that this is a trademarked term, not a generic one.

 Vinyl wraps, in contrast, are made from polyvinyl (as the name suggests) and are primarily used for changing the vehicle’s appearance, such as adding a new color, pattern, logo, or even a full image.
 Since they are intended for aesthetic purposes, vinyl wraps tend to be thinner and less durable than paint protection films.

-Advantages of Using a Clear Bra:
+Key Advantages of Clear Bra Installation

 - Prevents chipping the paint